-Leo Zemelman was born in Wloclak, Poland where he lived with his parents and six siblings.
-Shortly after the German invasion of Poland Leo was separated from his family and spent the next four years in a series of labor camps and factories including Pozan, Auschwitz, Buchenwald and the Krups factory in Essen.
+Leo Zemelman was born in Wloclawek, Poland where he lived with his parents and six siblings.
+Shortly after the German invasion of Poland Leo was separated from his family and spent the next four years in a series of labor camps and factories including Posen (Poznan), Auschwitz, Buchenwald and the Krupp factory in Essen.
 He was liberated by American troops on April 28, 1945 while en route to another camp.
 He emigrated to the United States in 1950 where he later met and married his wife Rose.

 Of Blessed Memory

 1920 – 1999

 Family photographs are the property of the survivor’s family and are used here with permission.
 Portraits are copyrighted by the Midwest Center for Holocaust Education.
 No photographs may be used or reproduced without permission.

 Testimonies may be used for individual research with proper citation.
 All other uses require written permission from MCHE.
 The above video testimony is edited from a full-length testimony that may be viewed onsite at the Midwest Center for Holocaust Education or at the Fortunoff Video Archive for Holocaust Testimonies at Yale University